philwhiles/frettler/README.md

 ### Customising your Frettler script
-The 'frettler' scripts created by the build, simply pass all arguments to the java program, and if you find yourself regularly using Frettler with say a strings argument you can make you life easier by creating your own frettler script.
+The 'frettler' scripts created by the build, simply pass all arguments to the java program, and if you find yourself regularly using Frettler with say a strings argument you can make your life easier by creating your own frettler script.
 Say you want to use drop D tuning all the time :

 Create a file in the top frettler directory, and call it 'dropd', with the following content: